pixelchrome/about/README.md

 # Theme

-Currently the [hugo-devresume-theme](https://github.com/cowboysmall-tools/hugo-devresume-theme) is used.
-Due to some minor tweaks, I've forked it.
+Currently I am using a fork of the [hugo-devresume-theme](https://github.com/cowboysmall-tools/hugo-devresume-theme) is used.
+You can find it [here](https://github.com/pixelchrome/hugo-devresume-theme).

 ```sh
 $ cd themes